AWL is a well established, formally constituted, non-profit making organisation of professional actors, writers, directors and enthusiasts.

 It is run for and by members on a purely voluntary basis.
 Members are actively encouraged to participate in the work of AWL in as many ways as possible, for example as writers, directors, actors, discussion chairs, readers and administrators.
 Many members find that active participation brings rewards in terms of experience, professional contacts and friendship.

-Membership of AWL, costing £10 per year, except for those actors and writers under 27, is open to all who are interested in developing and enhancing their particular skills and abilities as actors, writers and directors.
+Membership of AWL, costing £15 per year, except for those under 30, is open to all who are interested in developing and enhancing their particular skills and abilities as actors, writers and directors.

 Non-members/visitors are welcome to attend our rehearsed readings.
 However, scripts for appraisal are only accepted from current members.
 You must also be a member if you wish to be cast in or to direct AWL rehearsed readings, or if you wish to assist our script appraisal process.